 What secondary software and apps do you use daily?

 In general, all the software I use is free and open source.
 For writing, I use Libre Office.
 For CAD: OpenSCAD, FreeCAD, and Blender.
 For running my open source robots and 3-D printers I use either Marlin or our own Franklin firmware and slicers of Slic3r or Cura.
 For graphics, I use GIMP, Inkscape, and Krita.
 Once you limit yourself to FOSS you will find that there is some decent code available for free for most any software.

 How do you stay up to date on news and resources?

 Primarily online news and the local paper.
 I use Google Scholar alerts to keep up with the literature as well as academia.edu.

 What have been the most influential podcasts, or other resources?

-Share and you will be rewarded as I have shown in an article when I was just starting out.
-Open source your own work, post all of your articles in open access repositories, and be open to collaboration with others.
+Share and you will be rewarded as I have shown in an article when I was just starting.
+Open source your work, post all of your articles in open access repositories and be open to collaboration with others.
 The more you share and the higher quality that it is – the more benefits you will gain from the community.
-Finally, use only (or to the greatest extent possible) free and open source software and hardware.
+Finally, use only (or to the greatest extent possible) free and open-source software and hardware.
 Often taking the easy route initially will bite you at the end.
 It is better to do a good solid job initially and ensure you control your lab completely.